 2. Make sure your post is readable

-Make sure people can read your texts properly.
 Reading from screens is hard, so make sure you do not make it any harder than it already is.
 Use a decent font size.
 A large(r) font will help people to read your content better.
-Use at least 14 px and preferably 16 px, with an appropriate whitespace (1.5em for the larger font sizes, more toward 2em for smaller font sizes).
-Using more whitespace (to a degree, obviously) has been found to actually increase comprehension of the text in people.
-Also make sure the lines of your text aren’t too long.
+Use at least 14 px and preferably 16 px, with appropriate whitespace (1.5em for the larger font sizes, more toward 2em for smaller font sizes).
+Using more whitespace (to a degree, obviously) has been found to increase comprehension of the text in people.
+Also, make sure the lines of your text aren’t too long.
 Try to keep it limited to 50 or 75 characters per line.
 The longer the lines, the harder it is for people to understand your message.
 And last but not least, choose contrasting colors for your text and your background.
-Green text on a yellow background tends to read quite hard.

 4. Pay special attention to your first paragraph

 Your post should be scannable.
-That means the structure of your post should be really awesome.
+That is another reason why the structure of your post should be awesome.
 Make good use of headings and subheadings within your posts.
 And write short, on-topic paragraphs.
-I always make sure the first sentence of my paragraph tells what that paragraph is about.
-Then a bunch of sentences follow that elaborate on that first key sentence.
-These first sentences are the sentences people read when scanning a text.
-Definitely pay special attention to those important first sentences.
+At Yoast, we always try to make sure the first sentence of each paragraph explains what that paragraph is about.
+These first sentences are what people read when going through a text, so definitely pay special attention to those.

 Use our tips!

 Writing blog posts is hard work.
-It would be unfortunate if the blog you put so much effort in, wasn’t read by your audience because people are bored too quickly.
+It would be unfortunate that the blog you put so much effort into wasn’t read because the audience was disengaged.
 Use these tips to your advantage and make your visitors stay and read your posts!